 -Past partnerships (which I just realized I don’t have on my media kit.
 Time to update!)

 Did you notice my media kit is totally on brand?
 Or at least I tried to make it on brand…..I did this by using the same core colors I use on my website, the same fonts, and the same overall general style.

-Making this media kit took me a freaking long time, but now that it is completed it’s super easy to update it.
-Make sure that every time you send off your media kit you update the stats as your social media following and readership grows.
+Making this media kit took me a freaking long time, but now that it is completed it’s super easy to update.
+Make sure that every time you send off your media kit you update the stats as your social media following and readership grow.